This post was updated on December 2, 2022.

-A DRO system consists of a readout display unit (1, 2 or 3 axis) and linear encoder feedback for all axes depending on the machine tool and the length of travel.
+A DRO system consists of a readout display unit and linear encoder feedback for all axes, depending on the machine tool and the length of travel.
 The readout continuously displays the actual location of all connected axes.
 With a simple keypad and software-specific functions, the operator can perform many different operations.

 With an ACU-RITE digital readout on a manual machine tool, the user can eliminate machine tool backlash as the readout will display the exact machine tool position for each axis consistently regardless of approach direction.

 ACU-RITE readouts also provide common machine functions such as Tool Radius Compensation, HOLE PATTERNS, INCLINE line and ARC MILLING, Point-to-Point line milling, Tapper calculations for turning operations, and Radius Diameter calculations to name a few.
 Other features and benefits include:

 - Since day one, nearly 60 years ago, ACU-RITE DROs have been made in America, in an ISO facility.
 This ensures that ACU-RITE support is available easily by phone, appointment and/or online in local time zones.

 - ACU-RITE is a member of, and backed by, the HEIDENHAIN Family of Companies, a world leader in precision feedback and motion control.

 - Each ACU-RITE DRO is designed for tough machine shop environments, with rugged hardware and IP-rated seals.

 - Once activated, the Dynamic Zoom feature maximally enlarges the value for the axis currently being moved.
 The operator immediately sees which axis is currently moving and can easily read the numerical value from a greater distance.
 Watch Dynamic Zoom in action.

 - The Access Highlight feature makes the axis in use appear in a darker, bold font for clearer review.